apache/dolphinscheduler/docs/en_US/Backend development documentation.md

  * [Maven](http://maven.apache.org/download.cgi)(3.3+) ：Must be installed

 Because the escheduler-rpc module in EasyScheduler uses Grpc, you need to use Maven to compile the generated classes.
-For those who are not familiar with Maven, please refer to: [maven in five minutes](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)(3.3+)
+For those who are not familiar with maven, please refer to: [maven in five minutes](http://maven.apache.org/guides/getting-started/maven-in-five-minutes.html)(3.3+)

 http://maven.apache.org/install.html